Seattle Thunderbirds Owners

 Philip Paulsen D.D.S.
 Family Dentistry

 Phil is a local dentist who grew up in Bellevue, WA.
 He currently practices in Marysville, WA.
 He is a graduate of Pacific Lutheran University and University of Washington Dental School.
 He is a member of the American Dental Association, the Washington State Dental Association, and the Snohomish County Dental Society.
 Carol is the business manager for the dental practice.
 She grew up in Lancaster, PA and attended Millersville State University and Franklin and Marshall College.
-Phil and Carol have been Thunderbird fans for over 10 years.
-They have two children, Lisa, age 24 and Kyle age 21.
+Phil and Carol have been Thunderbird fans for over 20 years.
+They have two children, Lisa and Kyle.
 After attending their first Thunderbirds game, hockey became a fun family outing.
 The Paulsen’s want to promote hockey as a way for families to enjoy time with each other while watching young men working to attain their dream of playing in the NHL.